 We are proactively responding to our short, medium and long term climate risks and opportunities, as discussed in our Corporate Sustainability Report.
-Additional information about our risks and opportunities can be found in our 10-K and other SEC filings.
+Our 2024-Wildfire-Mitigation Plan addresses wildfire risk specific to our service territories and communicates actions we are taking to mitigate this risk.
+Additional information about our risks and opportunities can be found in our 10-K and other SEC fillings.

 Describe the impact of climaterelated risks and opportunities on the organization's businesses, strategy, and financial planning.
 Climate-related risks and opportunities play a significant role in our overall strategy and planning for the future.
-Many of our business activities, capital investments and strategic initiatives are directly influenced by or complimentary to our response to climate risk or opportunities.
-Our Corporate Sustainability Report covers numerous examples of this impact throughout our company, including our commitment to a cleaner energy future, deployment of capital to replace natural gas pipeline with lower emitting materials and convert coal generation, damage prevention and leak detection programs, wildfire mitigation and use of water conservation technology.
-This approach also spurs development of customer solutions like Ready EV, which supports adoption of electric vehicles, and Green Forward, a the voluntary renewable natural gas and carbon offset program to help customers offset the carbon footprint associated with their natural gas usage.
-Additionally, we have significant opportunity for investment that enables a cleaner energy future, including renewables, battery storage, transmission and low carbon fuels.
-Our preferred Colorado Clean Energy plan calls for 400 MW of new clean energy resources by 2030.
-The electric transmission expansion project Ready Wyoming demonstrates the significant impact that climate-related opportunities can have on the company's future.
+Many of our business activities, capital investments and strategic initiatives are directly influenced by or complementary to our response to climate risk or opportunities.
+Our Corporate Sustainability Report covers numerous examples of this impact throughout our company, including our commitment to a sustainable energy future, deployment of capital to replace natural gas pipeline with lower emitting materials and convert coal generation, damage prevention and leak detection programs, wildfire mitigation and use of water conservation technology.
+This approach also spurs development of customer solutions like Ready EV, which supports adoption of electric vehicles, and Green Forward, a voluntary renewable natural gas and carbon offset program to help customers offset the carbon footprint associated with their natural gas usage.